nd1012/wan24-Crypto-BC/src/wan24-Crypto-BC/README.md

 ## Algorithm parameters used

 For CRYSTALS-Kyber and CRYSTALS-Dilithium the AES parameters are being used.
 When using SPHINCS+, the Haraka F hashing parameters will be used.
+For FrodoKEM the AE parameters will be used.